Curbstone broker: 1908-1910: Increased formalization

 In 1908, the New York Curb Market Agency was established, which developed appropriate trading rules for curbstone brokers.
 E. S. Mendels was a leading curbstone broker who organized the Curb Market Agency.
 As of February 1909, Mendels remained "Curb agent," meaning he was essentially the only authority figure in the unorganized curb market on Broad Street.
 On February 26, 1909, he gave a "very complete and satisfactory" testimony to the Wall Street Investigating Committee on how the curb brokers did business.
 He also gave testimony on their restrictions concerning new business, and how swindlers were dealt with.
 On November 10, 1909, Mendels issued a notice reading that "For the protection of the public, complaints made in writing against any corporation or individual using the New York Curb market, directly or indirectly, will be investigated by the agency and referred to the proper authorities for suitable action."
 At the time, the Curb market still had no official organization.

 The curb exchange was for years at odds with the New York Stock Exchange (NYSE), or "Big Board," operating several buildings away at 18 Broad Street.
 Explained by The New York Times in 1910, the Big Board had always looked at the curb as "a trading place for 'cats and dogs.'"
 On April 1, 1910, however, when the NYSE abolished its "unlisted department," the NYSE stocks "made homeless by the abolition" were "refused domicile" by the curb brokers on Broad Street they turned to.
 The decision was made by the "Curb agent and his advisory board," who ruled via their control of the printed lists of transactions.
 They held a "solemn conclave" and decided that the NYSE stocks would not be added until they had complied with the "Curb list" of requirements.
-Among the refused stocks were International Power Company and the Metropolitan Street Railway Company.
+Among the refused stocks were J. H. Hoadley's International Power Company and T. F. Ryan's Metropolitan Street Railway Company.
 The Times wrote the Metropolitan Street Railway had experienced severe ups and downs on the NYSE, which "rival of worst of the manipulative scandals that the Curb has been trying to live down."
 In 1910, Mendels again testified before the Wall Street Investigating Committee on behalf of the curb brokers, when an attempt was made to dislodge them from Broad Street.
 The informal Curb Association formed in 1910 to weed out undesirables.